joelhawksley/identity/_drafts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 ISBN 0-688-03274-5

-## Summary
+## In one sentence

-Jerry Mander argues that television is bad for the world.
-It separates us from first hand experience, limits the breadth of perspectives, causes negative physical effects, and biases towards a subset of experiences.
+Television should be eliminated because is bad for human beings, society, and the world.

 ## Why did I read it?